The healthcare infrastructure specialist

 quote

-The NHS Technical Guidance publications are a seminal part of setting the standards for high quality care environments and considered best practice not only in the UK, but in healthcare systems around the world.
-We are committed to driving positive change in the healthcare sector, working alongside NHS teams and an exceptional range of partners, to bring further innovation to this already successful programme
+The NHS Technical Guidance publications set standards and provide guidance for the design and operation of high quality, safe care environments and considered best practice not only in the UK, but in healthcare systems around the world.
+Archus are committed to bringing further innovation to this already successful programme working alongside NHS teams and an exceptional range of partners.

 Guidance for future healthcare projects